Grokery/grokerylab/README.md

     git clone https://github.com/Grokery/grokerylab.git
     cd grokerylab
-    cp api/common/.env-example api/common/.env

-Edit env vars as necessary, then run API with:

-    ./api/run_with_venv.sh (or run_with_venv.bat)

-Then in a new window:

-    cd app
-    npm install
-    npm start

 ## Using and contributing

 GrokeryLab is licensed under the Apache license because I believe in the power of openness, transparency, and community.

-I am currently building out my core open source developer team.
-If you are interested please reach out to me via chmod740@gmail.com
+If you are interested in contributing please reach out to me via chmod740@gmail.com

 ## License